 6.1 General

-This clause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC TR 24772-1:2019, and provides specific guidance on how to avoid them in Python code.
-This section mirrors ISO/IEC TR 24772-1:2019 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of ISO/IEC TR 24772-1:2019, and Python specific guidance is found in clause 6.2 and subclauses in this document. the Python 3.9.0 documentation
+This clause contains specific advice for Python about the possible presence of vulnerabilities as described in ISO/IEC TR 24772-1:2019 and provides specific guidance on how to avoid them in Python code.
+This section mirrors ISO/IEC TR 24772-1:2019 clause 6 in that the vulnerability “Type System [IHN]” is found in 6.2 of ISO/IEC TR 24772-1:2019, and Python specific guidance is found in clause 6.2 and subclauses in this document.

+Note that the guidance provided in this document applies to Python as specified in the Python 3.9.0 documentation.
+Python is extended by a number of commonly-used libraries that can have behaviours different from those documented by the Python standard.
+This document does not address these additional libraries.

 6.2 Type System [IHN]